 Aims and Scope

-Government & Resilience (G&R) aims to offer an international academic platform for the contemporary issues of government studies (Novel Governance & Public Policy), climate change resilience governance, social-ecological & economic resiliences, artificial intelligence in government, and development sustainability that promotes scholarly, theoretical, pragmatic, and sustainability research that makes a clear conceptual and methodological contribution to existing international literature.
+Government & Resilience (G&R) aims to offer an international academic platform for the contemporary issues of government studies (Novel Governance & Public Policy), organizational ecosystem, climate change resilience governance, social-ecological & economic resiliences, artificial intelligence in government, and development sustainability that promotes scholarly, theoretical, pragmatic, and sustainability research that makes a clear conceptual and methodological contribution to existing international literature.
 Government & Resilience (G&R) is an international journal that examines the intersection of policy, information technology, government, development, environment, and social-economic resilience.

 Government & Resilience (G&R) encourages submissions that focus on: